-- (d) limit the circumstances in which the authorised person may exercise his powers in subsection (2) or any of them; - (e) limit the offences in respect of which the authorised person may exercise his powers in subsection (2) or any of them. - (4) Any person who, without reasonable excuse, contravenes any direction under subsection (2)(a) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 or to imprisonment for a term not exceeding 12 months or to both. - (5) A Magistrate may, on an application by the Authority, make an order authorising the Authority to destroy or otherwise dispose of any thing seized under subsection (2)(c) by a safety inspector, if the Magistrate is satisfied that - (a) apart from this section, a safety inspector or the Authority is required to return the thing to a person; and - (b) the safety inspector or the Authority cannot, despite making reasonable efforts, locate the person or the person has refused to take possession of that thing. - (6) In this section, "evidential material" means any thing that is relevant to proving a contravention of any provision of this Act or any aviation safety subsidiary legislation (whether or not an offence). - (7) In this section, an authorised person is - (a) a police officer, or an auxiliary police officer, of or above the rank of sergeant and authorised by the Commissioner of Police to exercise powers under this section; - (b) a safety inspector authorised by the Authority to exercise powers under this section; or - (c) an individual with the suitable qualifications and experience to properly exercise one or more of the powers in subsection (2) and authorised by the Authority to do so. - (8) To avoid doubt, nothing in this section derogates from the provisions of the Criminal Procedure Code (Cap.
-68) or section 201B of the Singapore Armed Forces Act (Cap.
-295).
+(4) Any person who, without reasonable excuse, contravenes any direction under subsection (2)(a) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 or to imprisonment for a term not exceeding 2 years or to both.

+- (5) A Magistrate may, on an application by the Authority, make an order authorising the Authority to destroy or otherwise dispose of any thing seized under subsection (2)(c) by a safety inspector, if the Magistrate is satisfied that - (a) apart from this section, a safety inspector or the Authority is required to return the thing to a person; and - (b) the safety inspector or the Authority cannot, despite making reasonable efforts, locate the person or the person has refused to take possession of that thing.

-PART IV
+(6) In this section, "evidential material" means any thing that is relevant to proving a contravention of any provision of this Act or any aviation safety subsidiary legislation (whether or not an offence).

+- (7) In this section, an authorised person is - (a) a police officer, or an auxiliary police officer, of or above the rank of sergeant and authorised by the Commissioner of Police to exercise powers under this section; - (b) a member of the Singapore Armed Forces who is authorised by the Chief of Defence Force to exercise powers under this section; - (c) a safety inspector authorised by the Authority to exercise powers under this section; or - (d) an individual with the suitable qualifications and experience to properly exercise one or more of the powers in subsection (2) and authorised by the Authority to do so.

+(8) To avoid doubt, nothing in this section derogates from the provisions of the Criminal Procedure Code 2010 or section 201B of the Singapore Armed Forces Act 1972.

+[29G [16/2015]